cadegerdes/Next-Gen-Team-Project/README.md

     </td>
     <td rowspan="2" colspan="2">
       <b><a href="Value Propositions.md">Value Propositions</a></b>
-      <p>Our goal is to provide Africans the ability to shop online using services such as Amazon, Walmart, or other local businesses.
-With credit cards we will also provide credit and account monitoring, communication with banks, and security.
+      <p>What value do we deliver to the customer?
+Which one of our customer's problems are we helping to solve?
+What bundles of products and services are we offering to each Customer Segment? are different and worth paying attention
     </td>
     <td>
       <b><a href="Customer Relationships.md">Customer Relationships</a></b>